box-automation1/Heroku-Account-Scheduler-2-MirrorBot/Readme.md

 -------

 ## **Warnings:**
-- This Bot/Script Uses GitHub Actions, Although Running One Lightweight Action Once In Fifteen Days, Is In No Way Considered Abuse Of It.
+- This Bot/Script Uses GitHub Actions, Although Running One Lightweight Action Once In Ten Days, Is In No Way Considered Abuse Of It.
 You Are Still Warned Of Account Suspension(If You Reduce The Cron-Job Frequency)(If You Already Have A Billion Other Consecutive GitHub Actions Running[Although GitHub Allows Only 20 Concurrent Jobs Per Account])
 - You Better Have A Backup Of Your App-Data/Configs As Heroku Can Ban Your Account Whenever They Please.

 ## **Credits:**